songrun/SeamAwareDecimater/README.md

 ### Various strictness

 Seamless criteria is even stricter than UV shape preservation.
-I add a "strictness" parameter to satisfy different requirements. strictness could be 0, 1, or 2.
+I add a "strictness" parameter to satisfy different requirements.
+Strictness could be 0, 1, or 2.
-Strictness 0 means no UV shape is preserved.
-But UV parameters is still part of the metrics.
+Strictness 0 means no UV shape is preserved, but UV parameters is still part of the metrics.
 Strictness 1 means UV shape is preserved.
 Strictness 2 means seam aware decimation which also considers the length ratio criteria.
 It works like this: